 Total meeting space at the Mann Center: 15,000+ square feet

 From intimate gatherings, cocktail parties, or corporate meetings to large-scale events, the Mann is an ideal spot in Philadelphia.
-Located in historic Fairmount Park with 22 acres of lush green rolling hills and stunning skyline views, the unique, multi-use, indoor and outdoor space provides a versatile setting with capacities ranging up to a full facility buyout for 14,000.
-Available spaces include the popular hilltop tent area that can accommodate up to 300 guests, a smaller hilltop tent space that can accommodate up to 125, a twinkle-lit sculpture garden space that can accommodate up to 150 guests, the open-air Skyline Stage with breathtaking views of Philadelphia that can accommodate up to 7,500, and the main Pavilion, the summer home of the Philadelphia Orchestra, which is perfect for concert performances, graduations, corporate outings and more, can accommodate up to 14,000.
+Located in historic Fairmount Park with 22 acres of lush green rolling hills and stunning skyline views, the unique, multi-use, indoor and outdoor space provides a versatile setting with options ranging up to a full facility buyout.
+Available spaces include the popular hilltop tent area, a smaller hilltop tent space, a twinkle-lit sculpture garden space, the open-air Skyline Stage with breathtaking views of Philadelphia, and the main Pavilion, the summer home of the Philadelphia Orchestra, which is perfect for concert performances, graduations, corporate outings and more.
 The facility is ADA-accessible with all production needs handled onsite.
 For a remote look at the venue, click here.

 Contact information: 5201 Parkside Avenue, Philadelphia, firstname.lastname@example.org